 - You can use these algorithms per preamp to distort the signal with varying harmonic footprints.

-- If you want a classy edge to your music, this is perfect for you!
+- If you want to give your music a classy edge, this is perfect for you!

 Being one of the best audio interfaces, you have dual headphone outputs on the right side.

-Have we mentioned that it has EIGHT additional 1/4 input and output ports?
+Have I mentioned that it has EIGHT additional 1/4 input and output ports?

 It has a MIDI interface, too, and it boasts an eye-catching 384kHz recording rate through a 32-bit integer resolution.

-If that isn’t powerful enough for you, we don’t know what is.
+If that isn’t powerful enough for you, I don’t know what is.
 You can be sure that it produces only high-quality audio with those numbers.